Franklin Avenue station (Fulton Street): History

 In 1920, the track connection to the Fulton Street Line was severed as Brighton Line trains to Downtown Brooklyn and Manhattan were rerouted via a new tunnel under Flatbush Avenue.
 In 1924, the station was rebuilt as a single-track station.
 The former westbound (now northbound) track was decked over with a wood platform to accommodate crowds transferring between the Fulton Street and Franklin Avenue Lines.
 The station platforms were also extended south to accommodate longer trains.
 Originally accommodated for five elevated BU cars for a length of ~250 ft (~76 m), they were now able to hold six subway-type AB Standard cars for a length of ~402 feet (~123 m).

 The next stop to the south was Dean Street but only for Brighton Line trains.
 The next stop to the west was Grand Avenue.
 When the BMT system was taken over by the City of New York on June 1, 1940, the Fulton Street Elevated Line was closed and later demolished while paper transfers were issued at Franklin Avenue for passengers to access the new IND Fulton Street Line subway.

 In 1985, the station had only 210 paying daily riders on a typical weekday in 1985 not counting farebeaters, making it one of the least used stations in the system.

 Rehabilitation

 This station was completely rebuilt between 1998 and 1999 as a single-track station with a single platform on the west side of the track.
 The new platform is only 180 ft long and can accommodate a train of two 75 ft-long cars, or three 60 ft-long cars.
 The track ends at a bumper block at the north end of the platform.

 The 1999 artwork here is called Life and Continued Growth by Eric Pryor.
 It consists of stained glass panels on the top of the entranceway to the shuttle platform.

+In 2024, Skanska was hired to replace 21 escalators across the New York City Subway system for $146 million, including one escalator at the Franklin Avenue station.